Conference 4th February 2017

 The Heart of Integrative Psychotherapy: putting theory into practice

 For the first time in this millennium, key figures from all the British Integrative Psychotherapy Training Programmes will join with UKAPI to offer a day exploring what is at the heart of integrative psychotherapy.
-We will focus on both current contemporary exciting developments in the field as well as the challenges we face.
+We will focus on what are the important developments in the field as well as the challenges integrative psychotherapists face.
 This will be an important day for everyone interested in Integrative Psychotherapy – practitioners, trainees and educators.

-Speakers will include Tree Staunton – Bath’s BCPC; Lissie Wright – The Minster Centre; Professor Maria Gilbert – Metanoia Institute; Professor John Nuttall and Dr Maria Luca – Regent’s University London; Drs Jane Hunt, Lyndsey Moon and Jean O’Callaghan – Roehampton University; Dr Lorraine Price – The Sherwood Institute; Dr Heward Wilkinson – Scarborough’s SCPTI and Richard Davis – University of Central Lancashire; Panel Chair – Cynthia Ransley, UKAPI.
+The morning panel will consist of: Tree Staunton – Bath’s BCPC; Lissie Wright – The Minster Centre; Professor Maria Gilbert – Metanoia Institute; Professor John Nuttall – Regent’s University London; Dr Iggy Moon – Roehampton University; Dr Lorraine Price – The Sherwood Institute and Dr Heward Wilkinson – Scarborough’s SCPTI.
+Panel Chair – Cynthia Ransley, UKAPI.

 In the afternoon, there will be two sets of experiential workshops in which practitioners will offer an insight into the way their integrative model influences their practice.